anshu0810/anshu0810.github.io/README.md

 7. Finally, you want your Website to look more appealing and presentable. **Go to yourusername.github.io** and Click on Settings.
 Scrool down till you find Github Pages and then Choose a theme.
 * Github uses [Jekyll](https://github.com/jekyll/jekyll) a static site generator.
 Etter makes great point about static site generators in his book that they are easy to move because they don't have any server-side application dependencies, and nothing to install. they cannot be hacked like Wordpress because they are not dynamic and you can test them in your local computer because there are no softwares to install.
 8. After you Select your theme, it creates a .yaml file in your repository where your theme is stored.
+ * You can even make your own custom Jekyll theme and add to your repository.
+Here is a link for a Jekyll [tutorial](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB).
 9. After few minutes your website will be created and you're **DONE.**
 10. You can see your website on yourusername.github.io/.